 Last fall, important steps were taken to improve access to primary health care.
-To advance these activities, approximately \$14 million is allocated for: expanding and adding collaborative team clinics to improve access to primary health care across the province.
+To advance these activities, approximately \$14 million is allocated for the following:

-S. COADY: For a Provincial Health Professional Recruitment and Retention Office; two pilot projects to attract more new medical graduates to family practice; facilitation of immigration pathways for international health profession graduates; competitive incentives for family physicians to establish a practice in the province; retention bonuses; new licensed practical nurses and registered nurses; and, a new assistant deputy minister of retention and recruitment.
+- Expanding and adding collaborative team clinics to improve access to primary health care across the province; - ▶ A Provincial Health Professional Recruitment and Retention Office; - ▶ Two pilot projects to attract more new medical graduates to family practice; - ▶ Facilitation of immigration pathways for international health profession graduates; - Competitive incentives for family physicians to establish a practice in the province; - Retention bonuses; - New licensed practical nurses and registered nurses; and, - A new assistant deputy minister of retention and recruitment.

-S. COADY: In Gander and Grand Falls-Windsor, Health Hubs were created for non-COVID patients to access non-urgent care through virtual care assessment, with in-person appointments as required.
+In Gander and Grand Falls-Windsor, Health Hubs were created for non-COVID patients to access non-urgent care through virtual care assessment, with in-person appointments as required.